 - Networking opportunities

 - Linkage with community financial institutions

-SSE gives veterans a choice through preferred work activities, with flexible hours and schedules, self-management and disability accommodations when they’re needed while potentially generating a substantial income.
+SSE gives veterans a choice through preferred work activities, flexible hours and schedules, self-management, and disability accommodations when they’re needed while potentially generating a substantial income.

 SEd is intended to help veterans with education and training programs to help them achieve instructional goals.
 The program also works to link veterans and educational facilities.